 Since the Lurcher is a crossbreed, his physical description is going to vary depending on his particular purebred parents.

-Since we have such a wide range of dogs to choose from, in this case, there are a number of coat combinations a Lurcher can have.
+We have such a wide range of dogs to choose from when creating this mix.
+So, there are a number of coat combinations a Lurcher can have.

-In fact, Lurchers can come with short hair comparable to that of a Greyhound or they can have a longer, harsher coat similar to that of a sheepdog or long-haired terrier breed.
+They can come with short hair comparable to that of a Greyhound.
+Or they can have a longer, harsher coat similar to that of a sheepdog or long-haired terrier breed.

-As previously mentioned, many Lurchers have body types similar to greyhounds, however, others will favor their terrier type parents or herding dog parents.
+As previously mentioned, many Lurchers have body types similar to greyhounds.
+But, others will favor their terrier type parents or herding dog parents.

-Just as with coat type, the Lurcher’s temperament could vary depending on his specific purebred parents.
+Just like coat type, the Lurcher’s temperament could vary depending on his specific purebred parents.

 Other Lurcher behaviors will be similar to that of a sighthound.